NemoNotFound/NemosTags/wiki/features.md

 # Add Custom Shears

-To add custom shears, simply add your shears item to the `shears` item tag.
+To add custom shears, simply add your item to the `shears` item tag.
-Your shears will now be able to destroy and retrieve leaves.
+Your shears will then be able to break and retrieve leaves.

 **Fabric only:**
-This will also allow your shears to be used on **beehives**, **bogged**, **mushroom cows**, **sheep**, and **snow golems**.
+This also enables your shears to interact with:
+- Beehives
+- Bogged
+- Mushroom Cows
+- Sheep
+- Snow Golems

 **Note:**
-For your shears to work with a dispenser, you need to register them manually.
+To make your shears work with dispensers, you must register them manually.

 ---

 # Add Custom Buckets

-## Milk a Cow/Goat
-To milk a cow or goat, simply:
+## Milking Cows and Goats
+To allow milking with a custom bucket:
 - Add your empty bucket item to the `empty_buckets` item tag
 - Add a key-value pair (empty bucket → milk bucket) to the `BUCKET_TO_MILK_BUCKET` map

-## Empty Buckets
+## Emptying Buckets
-The logic for emptying buckets has been updated to check if the filled bucket is in the `FILLED_BUCKET_TO_EMPTY_BUCKET` map and retrieve the corresponding empty bucket value.
+The logic for emptying filled buckets checks if the item is present in the `FILLED_BUCKET_TO_EMPTY_BUCKET` map and returns the corresponding empty bucket.

-To make your custom bucket empty, simply add your filled bucket to the `FILLED_BUCKET_TO_EMPTY_BUCKET` map.
+To support this with a custom bucket, add your filled bucket to the `FILLED_BUCKET_TO_EMPTY_BUCKET` map.

+## Filling Buckets
+The logic for filling buckets with vanilla fluids and powder snow checks the corresponding maps.

+You can extend the following maps:
+- `EMPTY_BUCKET_TO_WATER_BUCKET`
+- `EMPTY_BUCKET_TO_LAVA_BUCKET`
+- `EMPTY_BUCKET_TO_POWDER_SNOW_BUCKET`

 **Note:**
-- To make your custom buckets interact with cauldrons, check out the `CauldronInteraction` class.
+- For cauldron interactions, see the `CauldronInteraction` class.
+- For dispenser support, you need to register dispenser behaviors manually.
-- To make your custom water buckets able to pick up entities, you will need to adapt their logic manually.
+- To allow custom water buckets to pick up entities (like axolotls or fish), you must implement this behavior yourself.

 ---

 # Custom Powered Rail Detection
-- **Fabric and Forge only:**
+**Fabric and Forge only:**
-  The redstone direction detection logic has been updated to check for blocks in the `powered_rails` block tag.
+The redstone direction detection logic now checks for blocks in the `powered_rails` block tag.